drxaos/jvmvm/README.md

 JvmVM
 =====

-Fork of JauVM - JVM stack emulator in Java http://drxaos.github.io/JvmVM/
+Fork of JauVM - JVM stack emulator in Java.

+http://drxaos.github.io/JvmVM/

 ### A Java VM on top of JVM.